evanwill/_drafts/_notes/git-notes.md

 ---
 ## Quick fix the last commit

-If you just made a commit, and haven't pushed it yet, but suddenly realize you forgot to add something, need to change the message, or tweak a file, use `git commit --amend`.
+If you just made a commit, *and haven't pushed it yet*, but suddenly realize you forgot to add something, need to change the message, or tweak a file, use `git commit --amend`.

 1. make the changes you need
 2. `git add` any changes (nothing if you are just changing the commit message)